-The focal point of diagnosing arterial hypertension is the non-invasive measurement of blood pressure according to Riva Rocci.
-Here, it is necessary to make sure that elevated blood pressure must be established by taking at least three readings on two different days.
-It is also a fact that the first readings are frequently 10 % higher than subsequent readings.
+The focal point of diagnosing arterial hypertension is the non-invasive measurement of blood pressure according to Riva Rocci, who invented the cuff-based version of the mercury sphygmomanometer for blood pressure measurement.
+Elevated blood pressure must be established by taking at least three readings on two different days: The first readings are frequently 10% higher than subsequent readings.

 In order to diagnose forms of white-coat hypertension—or to rule this form out—and to establish permanently elevated blood pressure, ambulatory blood pressure monitoring (ABPM) over a period of 24 hours is appropriate.
-The average daytime measurement should be below 135/85 mm Hg, the average nighttime measurement below 120/70 mmHg.
-The average 24-hour measurement should be below 130/80 mm Hg.
+The average daytime measurement should be below 135/85 mm Hg and the average nighttime measurement below 120/70 mmHg.
+The average 24-hour reading should be below 130/80 mm Hg.

-Hb and HcT are the blood parameters that may indicate anemia due to underlying renal disease.
+Blood parameters including Hb and HcT may be used to evaluate anemia due to underlying renal disease.
 Renal function may be tested by measuring creatinine and eGFR levels.
-Potassium levels will provide more information if Conn’s syndrome is suspected.
-Furthermore, other parameters such as cholesterol, triglycerides, and glucose should be measured in order to determine the risk for atherosclerosis.
+Potassium levels yield more information if Conn’s syndrome is suspected.
+Furthermore, other parameters such as cholesterol, triglycerides, and glucose indicate the risk for atherosclerosis.

 In order to evaluate the presence of endocrine hypertension, parameters such as T3, T4, TSH, aldosterone, and renin may be measured.

-Urinalysis may be another test option because microalbuminuria may be an early indicator of renal damage, especially in diabetic patients.
+Urinalysis is another test option because microalbuminuria may be an early indicator of renal damage, especially in diabetic patients.
 Determining glucose levels is necessary to rule out potential diabetes mellitus.
-Nitrite levels may reveal urinary tract infections, and catecholamine in combination with severely high diastolic blood pressure (> 110 mm Hg) are indicators of pheochromocytoma.
+Nitrite levels may reveal urinary tract infections, and catecholamine level combined with severely high diastolic blood pressure (> 110 mm Hg) are indicators of pheochromocytoma.

-Instrument-based diagnostics is primarily used for diagnosing secondary hypertension.
-This includes ECG screening to rule out left ventricular damage or coronary heart disease.
-Chest x-rays may be reasonable as well, in order to determine the presence of any dilatation.
+Instrument-based diagnostics is primarily used to diagnose secondary hypertension.
+ECG screening can be used to rule out left ventricular damage or coronary heart disease.
+Chest x-rays may be used to determine the presence of any dilatation.

-Echocardiography is used to determine the ventricular circumference and to rule out any impairment of the pump function of the heart.
-Carotid Doppler sonography, renal sonographies or color duplex sonographies of the renal arteries may also be an option in specific situations.
+Echocardiography is used to determine the ventricular circumference and to exclude any abnormal or defective pump function of the heart.
+Carotid Doppler sonography, renal sonographies or color duplex sonographies of the renal arteries may also be an option in specific conditions.

 Therapy of Hypertension

-Blood pressure lowering therapy may begin with non-pharmacological measures, unless in cases of hypertensive crisis or a hypertensive emergency.
-This type of therapy includes:
+Blood pressure-lowering therapy may begin with non-pharmacological measures unless a hypertensive crisis or emergency exists.
+Non-pharmacological therapy includes:

-- Weight reduction until a BMI of approximately 25 kg/m² has been achieved.
+- Weight reduction until a BMI of approximately 25 kg/m² is achieved

-- Adjusting one’s lifestyle to reduce hypertension—smoking, alcohol and coffee intake should be reconsidered.
+- Lifestyle measures to reduce hypertension—abstinence or reduced smoking, alcohol and coffee intake

-Medications that may cause hypertension may no longer be taken, either.
+Medications that may cause hypertension should no longer be used.
 In addition, dynamic conditioning training to include sports such as swimming, jogging or bicycling should be pursued three to four times per week.

 Aside from these general measures, diseases that may cause secondary hypertension must be treated.
-According to the European Society of Hypertension (ESH), the target blood pressure values in individuals under the age of 60 years (source: JNC 8) are below 130/80 mm Hg, in patients older than that, the target values are below 150/90 mm Hg.
+According to the European society of hypertension (ESH), the target blood pressure values in individuals under the age of 60 years (source: JNC 8) are below 130/80 mm Hg; in patients older than 60, the target values are below 150/90 mm Hg.

-Pharmacological therapy may begin as monotherapy first.
-However, if blood pressure values strongly deviate from normal blood pressure values (> 140/80 mm Hg), or in cases of comorbidities, primary combination therapy should be initiated.
+Pharmacological therapy may be started as monotherapy.
+However, if blood pressure values strongly deviate from normal values (> 140/80 mm Hg), or in cases of comorbidities, primary combination therapy should be initiated.

 First-line medications include: